 Rear seat DVD/stereo

 The optional DVD system features a flip-down screen in a roof console and two pairs of wireless headphones.
 A secondary set of controls for the radio and DVD system are housed in the rear of center console, and some models include an A/V input for adding more gear, like a gaming console.
 If you’re replacing the factory stereo, you’ll need an adapter to keep that system working and connect it to the audio/video output on your new receiver.

 Adding an aftermarket DVD player and screens to a Silverado is pretty easy, thanks to products like flip-down overhead monitors with DVD players or replacement headrest screens that match the truck’s interior.

-Chevy made satellite radio available as an option on most models.
-If you have a current satellite radio subscription, you’ll want to buy a new stereo with built-in satellite radio or a model that works with an outboard tuner.
+GM made satellite radio available as an option on most models.
+If you have a current subscription, you’ll want to buy a new stereo with built-in SiriusXM satellite radio or a model that works with an outboard tuner.
 You can call SiriusXM to move service over to the new stereo.
 If you have multiple vehicles, consider getting a plug-and-play tuner to take your satellite radio along, no matter which vehicle you’re driving.

 The factory Bose system includes amps, but they aren’t ideal for use with aftermarket head units or speakers.
 It’s best to bypass or eliminate these amps in favor of newer gear if you want the best possible sound.
 You’ll find room for amps in the spaces under and behind the seats or in the center console.

 Installing a security system in your Silverado or Sierra isn't easy (security systems rarely are), but it's definitely a good idea.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.